 Q: How long before I could get another summons?

-A: You are eligible to serve again in the Eighth Judicial District Court after 18 months, but selection is random.
+A: You are eligible to serve again after 18 months, but selection is random.
 However, you could be summoned by federal court.